 The Terrifying Threat of an Earthquake

 Always a concern.
 I was very lucky during the last huge one, travelling through Quito in Ecuador when it kicked off.
 Everyone who I know and love is fine, but it’s a worry for sure and the anxiety is certainly raised living in a city with earthquake alarms going off at all hours of the day and night.

 AWFUL Postal Service

 It’s not just a Mexico thing.
 Even well-organised Japan broke my heart, losing my nostalgic local hiking stick I sent to the UK after climbing Mount Fuji.
-But Mexico’s delivery service is particularly terrible and a successful supplement guy who I buy from had to blacklist Mexico City as the products kept getting “lost.”
+But Mexico’s delivery service is terrible, and a successful supplement guy I buy from had to blacklist Mexico City as the products kept getting “lost.”